 Bring UK children home from Syrian refugee camps now.

-Provide clarity on how relatives can apply to become legal guardians if it is in the best interest of an orphan.
+Provide clarity on how relatives can apply to become legal guardians if it is in the best interests of an orphan.

 For accompanied children, be sensitive to what is best for their needs and bring their mothers with them.